No. 679 (The Duke of Connaught's) Squadron AAC: 655 Squadron

 655 Squadron traces its lineage to No. 655 Squadron RAF formed on 30 November 1942 at Old Sarum Airfield, Wiltshire.
 The squadron's role was to provide targeting and direction information to the artillery on the ground.
 A large number of the pilots were Army gunnery officers from the 80th (The Scottish Horse) Medium Regiment, Royal Artillery.
 On 12 August 1943, the squadron deployed in support of the 8th Army to North Africa and subsequently moved to Italy, where it remained supporting various formations until its disbandment on 31 August 1945.
 'A' Flight had served in the Battle of Anzio.

 655 Light Aircraft Squadron was formed in April 1962 at Tofrek Barracks in Germany operating the Sud Aviation Alouette II helicopter.
 In April 1964, the squadron moved to Hammersmith Barracks at Herford and was renamed 655 Aviation Squadron.
 The squadron was employed by 4 Division Aviation Headquarters from 1964 to 1969.

 In 1971, the squadron was renamed as 655 (The Scottish Horse) Aviation Squadron in recognition of its historical linkage to The Scottish Horse.
 On 1 January 1973, the squadron was renamed as 655 (The Scottish Horse) Squadron.

 The squadron completed four tours in Northern Ireland between 1973 and 1979.
 In 1978, 666 Squadron AAC had been re-designated as 655 (The Scottish Horse) Squadron based at Topcliffe, Yorkshire.

 In 1979, the squadron moved to Omagh in Northern Ireland as part of the Northern Ireland Regiment, where it carried out anti-terrorist duties in support of 3 Brigade.
 The squadron operated the Westland Gazelle AH1 and Westland Scout AH1 helicopter.

 In the summer of 1982, the squadron moved to Shackleton Barracks, County Londonderry.
 The Scout was replaced by the Lynx AH Mk1 helicopter which was faster and had greater endurance.

 In the summer of 1991, the squadron moved to RAF Aldergrove to collocate with the rest of the Northern Ireland Regiment.
 The squadron became equipped with the Lynx AH7 which had improved avionics, reduced noise, better hover capability and more advanced composite rotor blades.
 The Northern Ireland Regiment was renamed as 5 Regiment AAC in 1993.

 In March 2007, the squadron was disbanded as Operation Banner was drawing to a close and due to a need to reduce the Lynx fleet set to be retired in 2012.

-On 1 April 2009, the squadron was reformed as a Territorial Army unit 655 (The Scottish Horse) Squadron (Volunteers) as part of 6 Regiment Army Air Corps (Volunteers) based at the Army Aviation Centre, Middle Wallop.
+On 1 April 2009, the squadron was reformed as a Territorial Army unit 655 (The Scottish Horse) Squadron (Volunteers) as part of 6 Regiment Army Air Corps (Volunteers) based at the Army Aviation Centre, AAC Middle Wallop.
 The squadron's role was to provide groundcrew individual reinforcements to army aviation units for exercises and operational deployment.